 \subsubsection{Extinction Application}

-Extinction, caused by the absorption of light on dust grains, is an inherently wavelength-dependent process; blue light will be preferentially absorbed or scattered, red light less so.
+Extinction, caused by the absorption of light on dust grains, is an inherently wavelength-dependent process; blue light will be preferentially absorbed or scattered and red light less so.
 Certain molecules also lead to specific absorption features.
 The level of extinction within a cloud is thus commonly defined based on a single bandpass.
-In this work, we consider $A_V$, or visual-band extinction.
+In this work, we describe extinction in terms of $A_V$, or visual-band extinction.

 As we will be considering the identification of objects embedded within dusty molecular clouds, it is critical to account for extinction.
 We thus apply extinction to each object from the above models, where the degree of extinction applied is the product of two probability distributions.
-After determining the extinction of a given object, we determine the its effect on each wavelength/frequency band of the object's SED.
+After determining the extinction of a given object, we determine its effect on each wavelength/frequency band of the object's SED.

 Firstly, we model the extinction of a molecular cloud as a log-normal distribution with an extended wing towards high density \citep{Burkhart2018}.
 In particular, we use a log-normal function with scale $m = 0$ and dispersion $\sigma =0.59$ for extinctions up to 1 mag, after which we switch to a power-law extension.
 The power-law is modeled as $10^{-\mathrm{ln}(A_V/\bar{A_V})}$ as determined qualitatively from the maps of \citet{Kainulainen2009}.
 When applying this distribution to our dataset, we assume an average visual extinction of 1.2 \citep[$\sigma$ and $\bar{A_V}$ are from the Orion B cloud;][]{Kainulainen2009}.